 Music can ease the pain of daily public transportation and make flights more enjoyable.
 The best travel headphones block or cancel the ambient noise of moderately loud environments, like being in a metro, train, or bus.
 Travel-friendly headphones don’t leak much so other fellow commuters can’t hear what you are listening to.
 Since you can spend hours at a time wearing headphones, they should be comfortable and portable enough to not be cumbersome to use while traveling.

-So far, we've reviewed 246 headsets and below are our recommendations for the best travel-friendly headphones to buy in 2018.
+So far, we've reviewed 283 headsets and below are our recommendations for the best headphones for airplanes to buy in 2018.
 See also our recommendations for the best wireless over-ear headphones, the best noise cancelling earbuds and the best noise cancelling headphones.

 The best travel headphones we've tested are the Sony WH-1000XM3.
 They're a big improvement over the WH-1000XM2, with a more comfortable design, better noise canceling, and a better battery performance.